PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Command to start Julia REPL

+The following functionality is the brainchild of Paul Soderlind (thanks!).

 In order to be able to open a Julia REPL from a Julia source file currently opened in the editor, I define the following command binding in the file `USER\Default.sublime-commands`:
 ```
 [
-	// Command to open a Julia REPL from a currently-opened Julia source file.
-	// This command assumes that the Julia executable is in the path.
-	// 	Courtesy of Paul Soderlind.
     {
         "caption": "Terminus: Open Julia 1.2",
         "command": "terminus_open",
         "args"   : {
-            "cmd": ["C:/Users/PK/AppData/Local/Julia-1.2.0/bin/julia.exe"],
+            "cmd": ["C:/Users/PetrKrysl/AppData/Local/Julia-1.2.0/bin/julia.exe"],
             "cwd": "${file_path:${folder}}",
             "title": "Julia 1.2 REPL",
             "pre_window_hooks": [